Phone: +49 5201 8142-0

 1. Stage:

 Two-stage picking is very suitable for large total quantities of orders.
-The advantage here is that the picker (order picker) can remove many items from a storage compartment at the same time.
+The advantage here is that the picker can remove many items from a storage compartment at the same time.
 A large order is split up.
 This saves the picker walking distances.
 The disadvantage compared to single-stage picking is that the picker may have to count large quantities from a storage compartment, although the potential error is not very critical here.

 2. Stage: